laike9m/Cyberbrain/docs/Features.md

 - Performance.
 See [Improve Cyberbrain's performance](https://github.com/laike9m/Cyberbrain/issues/58).

 - Cyberbrain only traces the first call, no matter how many times the decorated function is called.
+Support planned for 2.0.

 - Some objects cannot be converted to JSON.
 In this case, Cyberbrain will show the repr string of that object.
 We're actively working on this issue.

+- For generator functions, you need to manually call `trace.stop()`. see [test_generator.py](https://github.com/laike9m/Cyberbrain/blob/master/test/test_generator.py).
+We will fix it in future versions.

 - `async` and multi-threading are not supported.
+Support planned for 3.0.

 We will improve them in [future versions](https://github.com/laike9m/Cyberbrain#status-quo-and-milestones).